CMU-Perceptual-Computing-Lab/caffe_rtpose/README.md

 `--logtostderr` <--- Log messages to standard error.

-## Examples:
+## Example:
-Run on a video `vid.mp4`, render image frames as `output/frame%06d.jpg` and output json files as `output/frame%06d.json`, using 3 scales (1.00, 0.85, and 0.70), parallelized over 2 GPUs.
+Run on a video `vid.mp4`, render image frames as `output/frame%06d.jpg` and output JSON files as `output/frame%06d.json`, using 3 scales (1.00, 0.85, and 0.70), parallelized over 2 GPUs:
 ```
 ./build/examples/rtpose/rtpose.bin --video vid.mp4 --num_gpu 2 --no_frame_drops --write_frames output/ --write_json output/ --num_scales 3 --scale_gap 0.15
 ```

 ## Output format:
 Each JSON file has a `bodies` array of objects, where each object has an array `joints` containing the joint locations and detection confidence formatted as `x1,y1,c1,x2,y2,c2,...`, where `c` is the confidence in [0,1].

 ```{
 "version":0.1,
 "bodies":[